 Unbalanced information diet: AI-generated deception / Government Countering Misinformation about Treated Water

-This is the fifth and final installment in a series examining moves to spread biased information through the use of generative artificial intelligence, acts that threaten our democracy.
+This is the fifth installment in a series examining moves to spread biased information through the use of generative artificial intelligence, acts that threaten our democracy.

 False information from China circulated on social media in late August claiming that Japan had released nuclear-contaminated water and sold Taiwan 20,000 fish that had originally been meant to be exported to China.
 The post included NHK news images and statements falsely attributed to Yasutoshi Nishimura, then economy, trade and industry minister, who was made to look as if he had described the situation in a press conference.